 top of page

+Have you ever felt frozen, unable to start a task no matter how hard you try?
 You might know that a task needs to be completed, but for some reason you can't do so.
+As responsibilities pile up, it becomes even more overwhelming.

 This creates a continuous cycle: you struggle to complete a task, feel overwhelmed by the unfinished duties, then find it even harder to begin when faced with a growing list of responsibilities.

 If this resonates with you and you are autistic, you may be experiencing what is known as autistic inertia.
+This experience can manifest in various ways, including a lack of motivation, and an overwhelming sense of dread regarding unfinished tasks.

 When faced with these challenges, it can seem hopeless.
 However, seeking support from an autism therapist or coach can provide valuable strategies for managing these feelings.